emoon/ProDBG/README.md

 ### Status

-As the rewrite of ProDBG is currently under way no debugging is working currently and just some basic UI is up and running.
+As the rewrite of ProDBG (to using Qt in C++) is currently under way no debugging is working currently as everything is being brought up again.
+Notice that the intention is still to Rust as the main language when this has been tested out and a good API boundry can be setup.

 ## Cloning the repository